Showing 1 - 1 of 1 post found matching keyword: action comics

 First of all, this car is not a Studebaker.
 Author Chris Knowles and Illustrator Mark Engblom both make such claims in some otherwise insightful online commentary.
 However, there's one glaring error with those claims: the car doesn't look much like a Studebaker.
 The 1934-35 Studebaker Land Cruiser (whose body styling was introduced to the public at the 1933 Chicago World's Fair via a spectacular 28-feet tall scale model) doesn't have suicide doors.
 By 1936, Studebaker's touring sedans had split-windshields, as became the popular choice of most manufacturers within a year.

 So if it's not a Studebaker, what can we see about this car that may tell us which one it was specifically?
-Three things are worth noting: the single-pane windshield with it's curved bottom edges; the angled, horizontally-ribbed grill; and the curve of the detailing above the rear fender.
+Three things are worth noting: the single-pane windshield with its curved bottom edges; the angled, horizontally-ribbed grill; and the curve of the detailing above the rear fender.

 Like Studebaker, Oldsmobile was using split windshields by 1936.
 Chevrolet's sedans were very square with straight line detailing.
 Ford marketed Fordor Model 48 sedans in 1935 and 1936, though again, their body detailing doesn't match the car shown.
 Not surprisingly, most of the manufacturers making touring sedans (Buick, Ford, Hudson, LaSalle, Packard, Pontiac) fail to meet at least one of the criteria established.
 Yet the 1937 Chrysler sedans appear to be good matches.

 Chrysler produced nearly identical touring sedans with the Chrysler, Dodge, DeSoto, and Plymouth nameplates.
 These models have minor superficial differences, though their general features are all a great match to Superman's sedan.
-The car that appears between the pages of Action Comics #1 appears to have different front grills in different panels.
+The car in the pages of Action Comics #1 appears to have different front grills in different panels.
 It is possible that Shuster used different cars for different panels, depending on which angle he was drawing.
 Maybe he even had a brochure featuring many of Chryslers sedans.
 (Chrysler was not shy about the cross promotion.)
 However, after comparison, the 1937 DeSoto touring sedan is perhaps the best match for the grill depicted on the car in Superman's hands on the cover.

 It's worth noting that the DeSoto sedan differs from the 1937 Dodge D5 sedan only slightly in the grill and via the bonnet side-vent panels.
 Hastily-drawn line-art of the two would be practically indistinguishable.
-Since Dodge was already advertising "toughness" in 1938 (and had already adopted it's now-familiar ram hood ornament), it's quite possible that the car Superman is destroying is intended to be a Dodge.
+Since Dodge was already advertising "toughness" in 1938 (and had already adopted its now-familiar ram hood ornament), it's quite possible that the car Superman is destroying is intended to be a Dodge.
 What better way to demonstrate the power of a Man of Steel than to have him destroy something Ram Tough?

 So now you know.
 In any event, Superman hates Chrysler.
 And when Superman hates you, you don't stay in business.